Juggernaut Jets? Winnipeg could follow Kings' 2012 Cup run - WHIZ News

 “It’s not just in the games: It’s how he moves around the room,” coach Paul Maurice said.
 “He’s in a great mood.
 He’s excited. … Blake’s a driver.
 He’s a grinder and he’s a driver and he’s a wired guy.
 So when he brings more than that like in terms of having fun around it, he kind of lightens the room a little bit.”

-Maurice is a lighter touch as coach compared to gruff Kings coach Darryl Sutter, though their resumes are alike.
+Maurice is a lighter touch as coach compared to gruff, no-nonsense Sutter, though their resumes are alike.
 Sutter was on his fifth NHL head coaching stop, while this is Maurice’s fourth and he has been around long enough to have been behind the bench for the Hartford Whalers.

 “They’re definitely similar in how they know the game,” Lewis said of the coaches.
 “They might get the message across definitely, but you definitely understand when they’re trying to get something across.
 They might have different ways of going about it, but their knowledge of the game is pretty similar.”